ayoakin/MIVLDE/README.md

 # 🧠 Mechanistic Interpretability via Learning Differential Equations

-> Intermediate Report — AI Safety Camp Project

 ---

 ## 📌 TL;DR

-We present intermediate findings from our AI Safety Camp project, **“Mechanistic Interpretability Via Learning Differential Equations.”** Our goal is to better understand transformers by studying their internal computation when processing **time-series numerical data**.
+We present intermediate findings from our project, **“Mechanistic Interpretability Via Learning Differential Equations.”** Our goal is to better understand transformers by studying internal computation of toy models like the ODEformer and Time-Series Transformer when processing **time-series numerical data**.

 Instead of language models, we focus on **mathematical transformers** that predict or infer underlying differential equations.
 Our hypothesis: this structured, formal setting makes it easier to probe and interpret the model’s internal representations.